 One of the most impressive buildings by Plečnik in Ljubljana is the National Library.
 The huge staircase is flanked by large black columns.
 From the dark entrance lobby, visitors gradually emerge into a lighter hall on the first floor.
 The large Reading Room beyond this is usually closed to visitors.
 But on Saturday afternoon we are lucky to be allowed in because of a special opening.
 Large windows on the narrow sides flood the room with mild light.
 The passage through the dark, antique-looking columns into the light was meant to symbolise the enlightenment associated with a library.

 Fitting with his first name, which means Josef, Jože Plečnik originally studied to be a furniture designer like his father.
-Therefore, like other famous architects of the time such as Charles Rennie Mackintosh in Glasgow, Plečnik also designed his own furniture.
+Such a background he had in common with other architects such as Gerrit Rietveld, a pioneer of the Stijl Movement in the Netherlands.
+Therefore, like other famous architects of his own time such as Charles Rennie Mackintosh in Glasgow, Plečnik also designed his own furniture.
 For the reading room, he had several chair designs, and the enormous chandeliers are still awe-inspiring.

 Visiting the Plečnik House in Ljubljana